differentpla-net/differentpla-net.github.io/README.md

 # differentpla-net.github.io

-Use something to manage your Rubies and Gems; then...
+Use [something](http://blog.differentpla.net/blog/2019/01/30/ruby-direnv/) to manage your Rubies and Gems; then...

 ```
-gem install bundler
-bundle
 jekyll serve
 ```